 Working remotely offers a lot of flexibility and freedom that traditional work can’t provide.
 As technology continues to advance, our options for remote work become greater and more appealing.

 We’re in a time when we have the ability to make presentations, conduct team meetings and get our reports done before the deadline, all from the comfort of our own home.

 Working remotely has many great benefits, from saving time on commuting to saving money on gas and wear and tear on your car.
 It also gives you space to be more creative, have fewer distractions and waste less time on chats around the water cooler.

 And who doesn’t love working in pj’s while drinking their coffee from their favorite mug?
 Amirite?

-But, to work from home effectively, it’s important to have a solid home office that provides a space for creativity and productivity.
-While a home office doesn’t have to be an entire room separated from the rest of your house, you do have to have a space that is dedicated to work.
+While a home office doesn’t have to be an entire room separated from the rest of your house, you do have to have a space that’s dedicated to work.
 It should be a space that shifts your mindset from home to work mode.

-So, how do you create a home office in your home that works?
+So how do you create a home office that works?

-Here are some tips to help you create the home office that’s perfect for you.
+Here are some tips on how to create a home office that’s perfect for you

 Yes, you may actually get some work done, but you’ll get much more work done once you get out of bed.